stvkoch/graphqlizejs/README.md

     if (!context.user)
       throw new AuthenticationError('Required valid authentication.');

-    // you always should call the next resolver if you want keep flow the resolvers. return nextResolver(parent, args, context, info);
+    // you always should call the next resolver if you want to keep flow the resolvers. return nextResolver(parent, args, context, info);
   }
 }